 In case you're wondering about the name, CQ/X is derived from the somewhat standard way that mobiles in QSO parties use to call CQ while at the same time letting the followers know the mobile's current county location.
 So the CQ in the name is just that and the /X represents the county with the variable X being supplied automatically by the program based on the GPS latitude and longitude.

 So here it is, CQ/X de NO5W, available for a mere download.
 However, before downloading the program it's recommended that you review some of the documents described on the Documentation page.
-In particular you should play the basic CQ/X tutorial by N5NA and review the What You Need document.
-The tutorial will walk you through basic operation of the program including dynamic GPS data to illustrate some of the GPS-enabled features.
-The latter document will describe, for various scenarios, what you'll need to get the program up and running and ready for use in your favorite QSO party.
+In particular you should review the What You Need document which will describe, for various scenarios, what you'll need to get the program up and running and ready for use in your favorite QSO party.

 If you decide to download the software and become, or want to become, an active user let me know how it's going, any problems you've encountered, and any suggestions you might have for improving the program.
 You can send that information as well as any questions to: